canvas-gm/mordor/README.md

 ### Major
 - Store Servers and Projects on the Disk (avoid memory usage).
 - Work on authentication by sending an email with a token!
-- Work on Auth flow (AccessToken for App & GameServ).
 - Work on SSL support for both socket and http server.
 (Need to be secure to work as a Authorization Server).
 - Add complete tests set.

 ### Minor
+- Allow more settings to be registered for a Server.
 - Allow to filter on getProjects socket command.
 - Complete JSDoc documentation